yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

 3. Follow users based on a keyword.
 4. Unfollow users that don't follow you back.
 5. Unfollow all users.
+6. Send users automated DMs.
-6. Get follower and following count.
+7. Get follower and following count.

 You will need tweepy and time installed.